VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Taxes/new-tax-provider-registration.md

 [![Sample code](media/sample-code.png)](https://github.com/VirtoCommerce/vc-module-tax/blob/master/src/VirtoCommerce.TaxModule.Data/Provider/FixedRateTaxProvider.cs)

-## Enable and Configure Tax Provider for Store
+## Enable and configure tax provider for store

 After your module is installed in your target system, all tax providers should appear and be available for configuration in every store in your system (**Store --> Tax providers --> widget**).
 You can configure tax provider for each store individually: